Uniform Crime Reporting Program Resource Guide

-The agency-level data, where the unit of analysis is the police agency (or incident for Supplementary Homicide Reports and Hate Crime,) are comprised of five data files per year and contain information on:
+The agency-level data, where the unit of analysis is the police agency (or incident for Supplementary Homicide Reports and Hate Crime), comprises seven data files per year and contain information on:

 Offenses Known and Clearances by Arrest data files include monthly data on the number of Crime Index offenses reported and the number of offenses cleared by arrest or other means.
 The counts include all reports of Index Crimes (excluding arson) received from victims, officers who discovered infractions, or other sources.